asror1/stock-alerter/README.md

 # Stock Alerter 🔔
+### Feed
+- Started working on the MVC for stock information, which includes the chart and watchlist item
+- Need to implement junit tests for the Stock classes
+- Considering moving tools package into resources package
 ### Updates
 - In the process of transfering prototype code onto remote repo, while improving on code readability and allowing for better